netphantm/Arduino_thermostat/relais_display/README.md

 ---

 ### TODO
-- [x] Quite little, since it's already built
+A bit hard, since it's already built
+- [x] Pretty much all done
+- [ ] Change WAN to Inet in the display
-- [ ] Some documentation, 'fritzing'
+- [ ] Some documentation, perhaps 'fritzing'

 ---